 Here’s what you need to know about visiting Wilpattu National Park in Sri Lanka!

 Looking for more Sri Lanka travel tips and destination guides?
-Click here for everything you need to help plan your trip to Sri lanka!
+Click here for everything you need to help plan your trip to Sri Lanka!

-How do I get to Wilpattu National Park?
+How to get to Wilpattu National Park

 If you are planning on going on a safari through Wilpattu National Park I recommend staying in Anuradhapura or Kalpitiya, though there are also a handful of highly-rated hotels within the park and around the park’s boundaries.
 Wondering where to stay in Wilpattu National Park?
-Click here to check current rates at highly-rated hotels in and around the park!
+Here are some highly-rated options:

 Most companies recommend that you visit Wilpattu from February to October – March and April typically brings inter monsoon rains followed by a drought from May to September.
 During this time, the thorny bushes and shrubby areas recede slightly and the chances of spotting wildlife through the dense jungle are higher.

 Though you may drive past another group here and there during your time in the park (visitor access is currently limited to about a quarter of the entire park), the only other time you’ll see larger groups of visitors is at the one rest location where you are allowed to step out of the vehicle for a snack or toilet break.

-If you are planning a trip to Wilpattu National Park you need to mentally prepare yourself for an early wake-up time: the park opens at 6 AM and you will want to be one of the first people there – you can do a half-day safari from 6 AM to about 9:30, 10 AM or 3 PM to 6 PM, or a full-day safari from 6 AM to 4 or 4 PM.
+If you are planning a trip to Wilpattu National Park you need to mentally prepare yourself for an early wake-up time: the park opens at 6 AM and you will want to be one of the first people there – you can do a half-day Wilpattu safari from 6 AM to about 9:30, 10 AM or 3 PM to 6 PM, or a full-day Wilpattu safari from 6 AM to 4 or 5 PM.

-The wildlife population in Wilpattu National Park is varied, and you can potentially spot leopards, sloth bears, deer, buffalo, peacocks, monkeys, eagles, crocodiles and so on.
+The wildlife population in Wilpattu National Park is diverse, and you can potentially spot leopards, sloth bears, deer, buffalo, peacocks, monkeys, eagles, crocodiles and so on.
 Though we did not spot an elusive leopard or rare sloth bear during our full-day safari, we did see most of the other animals including a stunning copper-eyed owl and an endangered star tortoise!

 You should also be mindful of the fact that the wildlife in Wilpattu may not be as accustomed to seeing people and safari jeeps, and therefore may be more apprehensive and shy if they hear you approaching.

 Don’t encourage your driver to chase or corner wild animals!
-Click here for 15 things to avoid doing in Sri lanka.
+Click here for 15 things to avoid doing in Sri Lanka

 Is it worth visiting Wilpattu?

 If you go to any one of the national parks in Sri Lanka expecting for there to be leopards lying in the middle of the road and hundreds of elephants then more often than not you are bound to be disappointed.

 However, if you go in with the mindset that a safari in Sri Lanka is an experience in and of itself, and that wildlife is wild (and therefore predictable), then you are in for a real treat.
-Even though we did not spot a leopard or bear in Wilpattu the anticipation and trying to spot animals in their natural habitat was half the fun – I encourage you to enjoy the process and remember that being able to travel to another country and see animals in the wild is a true privilege.
+Even though we did not spot a leopard or bear during our Wilpattu safari the anticipation and trying to spot animals in their natural habitat was half the fun – I encourage you to enjoy the process and remember that being able to travel to another country and see animals in the wild is a true privilege.

 Still wondering if you should visit Wilpattu?
 Not only is the safari experience extremely memorable, you may be helping to distribute the tourism load more evenly across the national parks, as Yala is already overloaded with jeeps year-round.
 The animals may not be used to a sudden influx of jeeps, so the government and Department of Wildlife Conservation has some work to do to ensure that any growth in visitor numbers to Wilpattu is manageable and that drivers and guests are educated on how to be responsible visitors.
 In the long term, it can only be good for the wildlife, visitors and tourism industry to balance the load across the various parks – this could encourage a more sustainable way of appreciating Sri Lanka’s wildlife for future generations.

-You can check Wilpattu entry fees here, and get a better sense of safari costs here, here and here.
-In general, the cost per person decreases if you have a larger group (up to 6) – be prepared to spend anywhere from US$140 to 180+ for a full-day safari or US$100 to 120 for a half-day safari for 2 people.
+You can get a better sense of Wilpattu safari costs here, here and here.
+In general, the cost per person decreases if you have a larger group (up to 6) – be prepared to spend anywhere from US$140 to 180 / 120 to 150 Euros (and up) for a full-day safari or US$100 to 120 / 85 to 100 Euros for a half-day safari for 2 people.